Growing Oil Palms (Palm Oil) Guide:

 - One can obtain assured monthly income throughout the year.

-- Oil Palm Produces highly nutritive oil rich in vitamin ‘A’ and ‘E’.
+- Oil Palm Produces highly nutritive oil rich in vitamins ‘A’ and ‘E’.

 Scientific Name / Botanical Name of Oil Palms:- Elaeis guineensis.